 A transmittal letter is a brief business letter sent along with another type of communication, such as a longer document like a proposal, a response to an inquiry or a payment.
-It provides a way to let the recipient understands what is being sent, why they received it and who it is from.
+It provides a way to let the recipient understands what is being sent, why they received it, and who it is from.

 Sample Transmittal Letters

-Choosing the Best Letter Version
+Choosing the Best Template Version

 - If you simply want to convey basic information about what is enclosed and why you are sending it, use the brief letter.